OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > A type that has no values.
 No value of this type can ever exist.

+### Generic types

+> Generic types that have not been specialized have no rule by which they can be parsed as types.
+However, internally they can be represented as types.
+> Therefore it is possible that one might appear if a bug in the compiler is present.
+In this case they will be be displayed as `generic` *integer*.

 ## Equality and assignability for types

 Two types are equal if they have the same structure.
 Type aliases, as defined by non-import declarations, do not create a new type but simply define a shorthand method for referring to the underlying type.
 (For example, after the declaration "`type foo = uint`", foo and uint are the same type.)